Skip to main content

 Yarrow

 The summers can get very hot in zone 8, so knowing what type of perennials will work best in your climate can be challenging.
-But now, you have a few bright and fun plants to add to your garden and your knowledge repertoire.
+Now, you have a few bright and fun plants to add to your garden and your knowledge repertoire.
+As long as you pay attention to each individual plant’s needs, any of these stunning flowers will look amazing in your garden.
+Some will even make great porch plants!
+So why not get started and plant a few of these charming zone 8 perennials in your garden?

 Rebecca Wolken